mpontus/create-react-app-hot-loader/README.md

 ## Plans

-At the moment server heavily relies on react-scripts internals.
+At the moment the server heavily relies on react-scripts internals.

-I plan to get rid of those dependencies at the cost of sacrificing some of its useful features.
+I plan to get rid of those dependencies at the cost of losing some of their useful features.